The 7 Best Gaming Projectors for 2022: Buyer’s Guide & Reviews

 With all that in mind, let’s take a deeper look at the best gaming projectors on the market today.

-The goal of this guide and review is to present you with the 7 best gaming projectors with 100% transparency and confidence in our recommendations.
+The goal of this guide is to present you with the best gaming projectors with confidence and 100% transparency.

-To do that, we conducted a 2-stage research process to find the exact needs and pain points of gamers who are looking to purchase a gaming projector and those who are already using one.
+To do that, we conducted a 2-stage research process to find the exact needs of casual gamers that enjoy using a gaming projector.

-With those results, we crafted up criteria so that any qualifying product will meet the needs and budget of the average gamer.
+With those results, we set minimum criteria for shortlisting products so that any qualifying product will meet the needs of the average projector shopper.

-Before we started doing any sort of research, we knew that picking the best 7 gaming projectors from hundreds of great products on the market would be a difficult task.
-To overcome this obstacle, we conducted a 2-step research process.
+Before we started doing any sort of research, we knew that narrowing down the best 7 gaming projectors from hundreds of great products on the market would be a difficult task.

-Below, you can read more about each of the points in our comprehensive criteria.
+Below, you can read more about each of the points in our comprehensive criteria for shortlisting projectors:

 The price and value for money offered of just about any product are undoubtedly the biggest factors that could influence a customer’s buying decision.